Fortnite Championship Series: 2025–present: Divisional system

-Ahead of Chapter 6, the Axe of Champions 2.0 was replaced by a new harvesting tool known as the "Blade of Champions".
+Ahead of Chapter 6, which launched in December 2024, the Axe of Champions 2.0 was replaced by a new harvesting tool known as the "Blade of Champions".
 Chapter 6 saw the competitive game mode switching to trios, as well as the introduction of Divisional Cups.
-To compete in FNCS, players had to reach Division 1 in the Divisional Cups; two lower divisions existed.
-As well as Majors 1–3 and the Global Championship, Epic Games hosted the 2025 FNCS Pro-Am in Los Angeles, on May 10, 2025.
+To compete in the FNCS Play-Ins, in turn qualifying trios for the Grand Finals, players had to reach Division 1, the highest among 3.
+Last Chance Qualifiers were also held, in which players from all divisions could play.
+Albeit not part of the main competitive circuit, Epic Games hosted the 2025 FNCS Pro-Am in Los Angeles, on May 10, 2025.
 It featured 20 pairings of professional players and content creators and was played in the Reload game mode.

 The 2025 FNCS Global Championship took place in Lyon on September 6–7, 2025.
-At the event, Epic Games the competitive roadmap for 2026, revealing the return of duos as the competitive game mode, a mid-season LAN, a Reload Elite Series LAN, a $1,000,000 Mobile Series, Ranked 2.0, the return of the FNCS Pro-Am, and the return of the FNCS Global Championship to Europe.
+During the event, Epic Games unveiled the competitive roadmap for 2026, revealing the return of duos as the competitive game mode, a mid-season LAN, a Reload Elite Series LAN, a $1,000,000 Mobile Series, Ranked 2.0, the return of the FNCS Pro-Am, and the return of the FNCS Global Championship to Europe.

+In October, 2025, Epic Games updated the problematic storm surge mechanic to take into account net damage, as opposed to total dealt damage.
+This change intended to combat the prevalent strategy known as "surge trading", in which teams would build towers and trade shots without fighting, a strategy that sometimes led to teaming allegations.
+The update received generally positive reactions from professional players.